Gianluca Turchetta

-Gianluca Turchetta (born 25 May 1991) is an Italian professional footballer who plays as a left winger or forward for Mestre.
+Gianluca Turchetta (born 25 May 1991) is an Italian professional footballer who plays as a left winger or forward for Tre Penne.

 Career

 Cesena

 Born in Ravenna, Romagna, Turchetta started his career at Romagnol club Cesena.
 He spent 2 seasons in the minor club of the region, Bellaria from 2010 to 2012.
 Turchetta had a total of 41 appearances in Lega Pro Seconda Divisione for the club.
 He was suspended once (on 22 April) due to transfer agent irregularity.

 In July 2012, Turchetta was included in Cesena's pre-season camp.
 Turchetta was awarded no.18 shirt of the first team.
 Turchetta made his Serie B debut on 1 September 2012, against Vicenza.
 On 31 January 2013, he was signed by Lega Pro Prima Divisione club South Tyrol (Südtirol, Alto Adige).
 On 3 July 2013, the temporary deal was renewed.
 The club failed to win the promotion playoffs to Serie B, while Cesena won the promotion playoffs to Serie A.